datopian/tech.datopian.com/ckan/play-around.md

 ![CKAN Home Page](https://i.imgur.com/T5LWo8A.png)

 Let's add some fixtures to it.
 For software, a fixture is something used consistently (in this case, data for you to play around with).
-Run the following from your terminal:
+Run the following from your terminal (do NOT cut the previous docker process as this one depends on the already launched docker, run in another terminal):

 ```sh
 docker-compose -f docker-compose.dev.yml exec ckan-dev paster --plugin=ckan create-test-data -c production.ini